dekoza/mtgpl/comprules.rst

     A supertype that's normally relevant on permanents.
 See rule :ref:`205.4 <mtgcr-205-4>`, "Supertypes."

 Snow Mana Symbol
-    The snow mana symbol {S} represents a cost that can be paid with one mana produced by a snow permanent.
+    The snow mana symbol |mana_snow| represents a cost that can be paid with one mana produced by a snow permanent.
 See rule :ref:`107.4h <mtgcr-107-4h>`

 Snow-Covered (Obsolete)
     Some older cards were printed with the term "snow-covered" in their rules text.
 Except when referencing card names, such cards have received errata in the Oracle card reference to reference the supertype "snow" instead.
 See Snow.